Subzero6671/hello-world/235-project-1-content.md

 PC

 ## Story
 Your kingdom is under attack by a rival king and his army.
 You, the king, must raise your defenses by building structures like weapons and walls over multiple rounds to thwart his invasion.

 ## Aesthetics
 ### Graphics
-Cartoonish European middle-ages graphics
+Cartoonish European middle-ages themed graphics
 ### Sound
 Cartoon-y sound.
 Music will loop in the background, and various sound effects will play; i. e. building sound when making structures, sound of enemies charging, woosh of catapults and arrows, ticking of timers during build phases